Compile7/compile7.github.io/content/how-to-create-protected-routes-in-react/index.md

 export default App;
 ```

-- Here the login button updates the status whether the user is loggedin or not.
+Here, the login button updates the status of whether the user is logged in or not.

-In src folder create a file named "Protect.js"
+In the `src` folder, create a file named `Protect.js`:

 ```js
 import React from "React";
 import { Navigate } from "react-router-dom";